crownyoung0303/EC500-C1/README.md

+# EC500-C1 by Lingshan Yang

-# EC500-C1 Homework 1
+## Homework 1 - Integration of the apis

-## Project Goals
--Twitter API to access the twitter content
--FFMPEG to convert images to videos
--Google Vision analysis to describe the content

-## Accomplishments:

-## How to run the program: